orzgithub/omega-de-kernel_ZaindORp/README.md

 #EZ-FLASH  Omega Definitive Edition Kernel

+### Author's words

+	ZaindORp added the save backup function and PogoShell plugins support to this version.
+Why ZaindORp made this?
+Who knows.
+In fact Sterophonick's version seems better and more powerful.
+ZaindORp isn't really a good programmer and ZaindORp just found a old EZ-Omega kernel so ZaindORp renew it and port it to the EZ-Omega Defintive Edition and found erophonick's version later but decided to keep on developing ZaindORp's own version.
+ZaindORp has no EZ-Omega so she can't test the kernel on that and won't make a version for that.
+By the way ZaindORp always call herself in the third person.

 ### How to build

     1.We use devkitARM_r53, you can use the current version or newer.